-- Drink clear liquids including water, ginger ale, sports drinks, and clear broth, or suck on popsicles to stay hydrated. - Avoid alcohol, caffeine and acidic drinks such as orange juice. - Drink at least one cup of liquid after each loose bowel movement to prevent dehydration. - As diarrhea starts to improve, eat foods that are easy to digest, such as white rice, puffed rice cereal (or other lowfiber grains), soft fruits (such as bananas and applesauce), and cooked soft vegetables without seeds or skins. - Avoid foods that can make diarrhea worse, including high-fiber foods, raw fruits and vegetables, spicy food and high-fat foods. - Avoid drinks and foods that contain sugar alcohols (for example, xylitol and sorbitol).
-These are often found in sugar-free products. - Avoid milk and milk products if they seem to make diarrhea worse. - Ask your healthcare team and/or registered dietitian if you might benefit from taking a probiotic supplement.
-Probiotics are good bacteria that help with digestion.
-Do not take any supplements without talking to your healthcare team first.
+- Drink clear liquids, such as water, ginger ale, sports drinks and clear broth, or suck on popsicles to stay hydrated. - Avoid alcohol, caffeine and acidic drinks such as orange juice. - Drink at least 8-10 cups per day and at least one additional cup of liquid after each loose bowel movement to prevent dehydration - As diarrhea starts to improve, eat foods that are easy to digest.
+These include white toast, crackers, pretzels or other foods made of low-fiber grains, soft fruits or vegetables without seeds or skins and broth-based soups. - Include foods that are high in soluble fiber, such as white rice, oatmeal, skinless potatoes, applesauce and bananas. - Avoid foods that can make diarrhea worse, including high-fiber foods, raw fruits and vegetables, spicy food and high-fat foods. - Avoid drinks and foods that contain sugar alcohols (for example, xylitol and sorbitol).
+These are often found in sugar-free products. - Avoid milk and dairy products if they seem to make diarrhea worse.

 - If changes to your foods do not help, your doctor may prescribe medication.
-Do not take medications without talking to your healthcare team first. - Take care of your skin.
-Frequent watery stools can damage the skin around your anal area.
+Do not take medications or supplements without talking to your doctor first. - Take care of your skin.
+Frequent watery stools can damage the skin around your anus.
 After a bowel movement, wash with warm water or use bathroom wipes to clean the area.
 Be sure to gently dry the area too.
-On the clean, dry skin, apply a water-repellent ointment, such as one that contains petroleum jelly, to help prevent skin irritation.
+On clean, dry skin, apply a water-repellent ointment, such as one that contains petroleum jelly, to help prevent skin irritation.